Up to 60% off sofas & mattresses — limited‑time deals.

 Which Carlyle model felt best for lower-back sensitivity during long sitting?

-Architect felt the most consistently supportive in long sessions, especially for upright laptop work and light recline.
+Architect felt the most consistently supportive during long sits, especially for upright laptop work and light recline.

 Which model is best if I mostly lounge and curl up?

-Sandy was the easiest to lounge on, especially for curl-up sitting and side-leaning TV watching.
+Sandy was the easiest to lounge on, especially for curl-up sitting and side-leaning TV time.

 If I want one safe pick for a mixed-use living room, what’s the default?